ikawaha/waifu2x.go/README.md

 This fork has the following improvements:

  - Concurrency (Up to 7x faster than the original on MacBook Pro Late 2021, 14-inch, M1 Max)
- - Upscale the alpha channel
+ - Upscale the alpha channel properly
  - More customizable CLI
    - Enable/disable concurrency (enabled by default)
    - Choose noise reduction level